 If you are staying in the home

-- It is important to ensure that the correct name is on the utility bills, council tax etc. Otherwise the other partner could be pursued for payment.
+- It is important to ensure that the correct name is on things like utility bill and council tax accounts.
+Otherwise your ex could be pursued for payment.

-- Inform your landlord or mortgage lender that your partner has now left.
+- Inform your landlord or mortgage lender that your ex has now left.

-- Inform your home insurers that your partner has left.
+- Inform your home insurers that your ex has left.

 - If you are now the only adult in your household be sure to tell the Council Tax Department at your local authority.
 If you fill in the relevant form you will be entitled to a 25% discount on your council tax.
-You can do this online (see ' Apply for a Council Tax discount ').
+You can apply for a council tax discount via GOV.UK.

 If you have moved out of the home

-- The bank and all credit companies or anyone you have a hire purchase agreement with.
+- Anyone you have a hire purchase agreement with.

-- Your doctor, dentist, and any other health workers.
+- Your doctor, dentist, opticians, and any other health workers.

-- The Post Office if you need your post to be redirected.
+- The Post Office if you need your post redirected.